 George joined the Board in 2015 and has served as President since 2017.
 He is originally from England and came to Oakville via Montreal in 1985.
 George later attended Oakville Trafalgar High School and graduated from McGill University.
 George has been a residential real estate agent since 1999 and has keen interest in heritage architecture, construction, landscape and urban design.

-Amanda Holden - Secretary
+Amanda Holden - Communications

 Amanda Holden and her husband, Brian Walsh, were excited to move into the neighbourhood in December 2013.
 Brian was raised in Oakville and Amanda has resided here since 1991.
 Amanda graduated from the University of Western Ontario and has had a career in technology and financial services.
 She is currently Partner at Deloitte in the Financial Crimes Practice.
 A regular GO Train commuter, she is always happy to come back to beautiful Oakville each day.
 Amanda and Brian have grown up close to the water and are thrilled to be part of the OLRA in this beautiful downtown and lakefront area.